-Legend Cinema opened in 2011 on the third floor of City Mall Shopping Centre, and also boasts a screen at TK Avenue (St. 313), a mall which also boasts several boutique stores and restaurants and is becoming a popular recreational venue especially among the younger Khmer crowd.
+Legend Cinema opened in 2011 on the third floor of City Mall Shopping Centre, and also boasts a screen at TK Avenue, a mall which also has several boutique stores and restaurants and is becoming a popular recreational venue especially among the younger Khmer crowd.

 On the outskirts of Phnom Penh, Kingdom Resort has an entertaining little water park for the kids featuring multiple slides, swings and state-of-the-art play equipment.
 Adults can occupy themselves at the relaxing spa and sauna while the kids run riot out of sight and out of mind.